Staff

 Dr. Steven Seiler, Director

-Dr. Elizabeth Ramsey, Assistant Director
+Dr. Elizabeth Ramsey, Assistant Director of Evaluation Planning and Compliance

-Mr. Matt Silvey, Support Coordinator
+Mr. Matt Silvey, Lecturer and Education Coordinator

 Ms. Adrienne Lees, Senior Prevention Coordinator

-Mr. Garrett Travis, Support Specialist
+Mr. Garrett Travis, Support Coordinator

-Mr. Hunter Johnson, Prevention Specialist
+Mr. Asher Heineman, Prevention Specialist

 Steven Seiler, Ph.D., MSW, CPS I